-October 4, 2013, starts our 28th year of operation.
+October 15th, 2021, starts our th year of operation.
 From its start-up Steve Stroube was the heart and soul of the business.
 Sadly, as most of you know, in 2010 Steve lost his battle with cancer.
 Despite this tragedy, the family, with the hard work of our manager Terry Warren, has maintained and continued to develop the business.
 In Steve’s words here is the history of Upland Bird Country.

 “More than 20 years ago, my dad, H.R.
 “Sonny” Stroube, showed me an article from a magazine which talked about shooting preserves.
 ‘Why can’t we do somethin’ like this,’ he asked, adding, ‘… with cattle prices the way they are, this could be a fun business for us.
 The boys from Dallas can come down for a days’ bird hunting and be home for dinner.’

 So, Upland Bird Country was started from a ranch that has been in my family since 1938.
 My dad began putting together this property after his graduation from Corsicana High School and College.
 World War II stopped his ranching activities; but after his return from Saipan, he returned to his passion raising registered Hereford cattle.
 This ranch eventually grew to 640 acres, providing ample room for a registered herd of Herefords and later crossbred Brahman cattle.
 I finally got a chance to add to the ranch when our 97-year-old neighbor, Mrs. Trudy Coggins, called me and decided it was time to sell the farm that she inherited in 1936.
 We added her 115 acres to Upland, so we now have 750 acres for your hunting pleasure.

 I wish he was still with us so that he could see what his idea has brought to North Texas hunting life.
 After all these years I’m sure he’d agree his land has been improved, and he’d be pleased about the memories created for wing shooters and their families.